maximshuklin/Schedule-mobile-app/README.md

 ## Bells schedule

-During covid-19 our school bells changed.
-This led to great confusion of students and teachers.
-I decided to add bells schedule as a separate tab in my app to check when lessons start.
+During the covid-19 pandemic our school bells' schedule had changed.
+This led to great confusion among students and teachers.
+I decided to add bells schedule as a separate tab in my app to check when do lessons start.

 Functionality
 - Add new lesson